 Read: Wechat marketing Guide

-The CRM tool helps brands get a complete view of their audience, produce highly targeted marketing tactics, and provide support with streamlined customer service.
+The CRM tool helps businesses get a complete view of their audience, produce highly targeted marketing tactics, and provide support with streamlined customer service.
 It’s the optimal way to merge data that enables personalized marketing and provides a wealth of customer information for brands of all kinds.
 By fully understanding WeChat CRM, your brand can experience higher conversion rates and be able to always stay one step ahead of the competition.

 This is the reason why you can use the O2O strategy.
 This strategy which can also be called OtoO is the initial of Online to Offline.
 It refers to changes in the behavior of consumers who are now preparing their visit to points of sale (Offline) with the help of an analysis phase of the website on the Internet (Online).
 The expression O2O thus reminds us that nearly 90% of the retail trade is done directly in physical points of sale but that this activity is also impacted by the “Online”.